 GeneCards Summary for MAPK14 Gene

 MAPK14 (Mitogen-Activated Protein Kinase 14) is a Protein Coding gene.
-Diseases associated with MAPK14 include Tuberculosis and Patellar Tendinitis.
-Among its related pathways are Activated TLR4 signalling and Regulation of retinoblastoma protein.
+Diseases associated with MAPK14 include Tuberculosis and Atherosclerosis.
+Among its related pathways are 4-1BB Pathway and AGE/RAGE pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK11.

 UniProtKB/Swiss-Prot Summary for MAPK14 Gene